jpratt-mru/software.install.notes/JustColorPicker/justcolorpicker.notes.md

 ## What changes will a user notice after the install?

-- A ZoomIt shortcut is added to the Start Menu.
+- A JustColorPicker shortcut is added to the Start Menu.

 ## Who uses it?

-Anybody, really.
-Useful mostly for instructors who want to zoom in on code or the like.
+Web-developer types.

 ## What changes from a default installation are made?

-- [**default**] The app does a license pester every time it's run unless you agree to the license.
+- [**default**] When you start up the app, you get a language prompt.
-  - [**to change manually**] Run program and accept agreement.
+  - [**to change manually**] Run the app with a /ini flag.
+When the app starts up, it'll create the ini file for you in the same location as the exe.
+Choose English as the language and on exit, the ini file will be properly tweaked.
-  - [**to change on install**] See `chocolateyinstall.ps1`
+  - [**to change on install**] Put a jcpicker.ini file with the necessary language settings into the same directory as the exe when you make your 7z file - choco will handle the rest.
-- [**default**] By default, the zoom key combo is Ctrl+1, which unfortunately clashes with Eclipse's auto-correct combo.
-Since Eclipse is much more frequently used, ZoomIt loses, and needs to be mapped to Ctrl+F1.
-(In order to keep the other ZoomIt key combos consistent, they could be mapped to function keys as well - I haven't done this though.)
+- [**default**] When you close the app, you get a confirmation dialog.
-  - [**to change manually**] Run program change the combo in the appropriate tab.
+  - [**to change manually**] Do the same steps as above to tweak the ini - but you also need to add a registry hack.
   - [**to change on install**] See `chocolateyinstall.ps1`

 ## Surprises & annoyances

-- None
+- The fact that the ini file thing doesn't handle the close nag is a tad annoying; the registry entry was hard to do because it involved curly braces and Powershell and curly braces have a "special" relationship.
+(Noted in `chocolateyinstall.ps1`.)

 ## If updating this software, is there anything I should know?